-My favorite online resource is all of the open source software that is available for free.
-These days, you can throw up a fully functional shopping cart with open source software like OpenCart or Prestashop for just the cost of shared hosting.
-(The software is free.)
+My favorite online resource is all of the free open-source software out there.
+These days, you can throw up a fully functional shopping cart with open-source software like OpenCart or PrestaShop for just the cost of shared hosting.

 As a result, it’s super cheap and easy to start an online store.

-If you want to succeed, you have to be unique and provide a value proposition.
-Spend some time thinking about what that is BEFORE you invest any money into implementation.
+If you want to succeed, you have to provide a unique value proposition.
+Spend some time thinking about what that is before you invest any money into implementation.

 Is there anything else you’d like to share with us today?

 But you know what?
-I started a business anyways because I wanted my wife to stay at home with our child.
+I started a business anyway, because I wanted my wife to stay at home with our child.
 Some things are worth taking a chance on.

-And looking back, it wasn’t a big risk at all.
-Ultimately, I invested about $630 dollars into my online store which turned into $100K just a year later.
-And today, we’ve made well over 7 figures in total since we launched.
+And looking back, I see it wasn’t a big risk at all.
+Ultimately, I invested about $630 into my online store, which turned into $100,000 just a year later.
+And today, we’ve made well over seven figures since we launched.